NyashaJiri/Microsoft-365-Small-Business-Deployment-Lab-2/docs/phase-02-security-and-microsoft-365-groups.md

 A group name ending in `Team` does not establish that a Microsoft Teams team has been created.
 This phase documents the groups; Teams and SharePoint configuration are documented in [Phase 4](phase-04-microsoft-teams.md) and [Phase 5](phase-05-sharepoint-online.md).

-The creation of these groups is confirmed by the lab author and their configuration is shown in the screenshots.
-The exact creation interface, click sequence, and order of operations have not been supplied.

 ## Screenshots and evidence